JXingZhao/FLIC/README.md

 git clone https://github.com/JXingZhao/FLIC.git
 ```

-The Datasets we use are BSDS500 Dataset(https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) and PASCAL Context Dataset
+The Datasets we use are BSDS500 Dataset(https://www2.eecs.berkeley.edu/Research/Projects/CS/vision/bsds/) and PASCAL Context Dataset.
+To run the evaluation code, you should use the cvt_format_bsds.m to convert the data format.
 (https://www.cs.stanford.edu/~roozbeh/pascal-context/)